Welcoming spaces tackling food insecurity while enhancing community engagement.

 Events at the Garden

-Join us for two days of apple fun at Riley Park Community Garden!
-Bring an apple potluck dish using apples provided by Vancouver Fruit Tree Project.
+Join us for our second day of apple fun at Riley Park Community Garden!
+Bring an apple potluck dish using apples provided by Vancouver Fruit Tree Project and join us as we learn how to make apple cider together.

 News from the Garden